 Deadly Dorian pounds relentlessly at desperate Bahamas

-FREEPORT, Bahamas (AP) -- Hurricane Dorian remained stationary early Tuesday, its relentless winds causing catastrophic damage in the northwest Bahamas, flooding the islands of Abaco and Grand Bahama with walls of water reaching the second floors of buildings, trapping people in attics and drowning the Grand Bahama airport under 6 feet of water.
+FREEPORT, Bahamas -- Hurricane Dorian came to a catastrophic daylong halt over the northwest Bahamas, flooding the islands of Abaco and Grand Bahama with walls of water that lapped into the second floors of buildings, trapped people in attics and drowned the Grand Bahama airport under 6 feet of water.
 At least five people died and 21 injured people were airlifted to the capital by the U.S. Coast Guard, Bahamas officials said.

 "We are in the midst of a historic tragedy," Prime Minister Hubert Minnis said.
 "The devastation is unprecedented and extensive."

-Winds and rain continued to pound the northwest islands, sending people fleeing the floodwaters from one shelter to another.
+Winds and rain continued to pound the northwest islands late Monday night into early Tuesday, sending people fleeing the floodwaters from one shelter to another.

-By Tuesday morning, the storm's top sustained winds had dipped to 120 mph (193 kph), making it a Category 3 hurricane, but it remained almost stationary.
-It was centered 25 miles (40 kilometers) northeast of Freeport -- roughly the same distance from the city as at 9 a.m.
-Monday.
-Hurricane-force winds extended out as far as 45 mph (75 kilometers) in some directions.
+"This is unprecedented," said Jeff Masters, meteorology director at Weather Underground.
+"We've never had a Category 5 stall for so long in the Atlantic hurricane record."

 The U.S. Coast Guard airlifted at least 21 people injured on Abaco Island, which Dorian hit on Sunday with sustained winds of 185 mph (295 kph) and gusts up to 220 mph (355 kph), a strength matched only by the Labor Day hurricane of 1935, before storms were named.
 Scientists say climate change generally has been fueling more powerful and wetter storms and the only recorded storm more powerful than Dorian was Hurricane Allen in 1980, with 190 mph (305 kph) winds, though it did not make landfall at that strength.